to the wonderful

 showing that the Playpark has been voted 6th best Playground IN THE WORLD and the

 best in the UK.
 To read all about it click this link >>

 as a reward for effort on the swing.

 The higher the child or adult swings,

 the more cheerful noises he or she will

 hear as an encouragement to hard work.

-It has been in place for a couple of months
+It has been in place for several years now

 This is a park for everyone.
 Above you can see one of our two nest swings that is suitable for all ages and all abilities.

 On the right is our magnificent wheelchair accessible swing which takes the largest of wheelchairs easily once you have opened the gate with your RADAR Key.
 You can visit the website for information about obtaining the key.
 The RADAR key also opens the disabled toilet at the closeby free car park.